This week’s topic has to do with using up FSA or flexible spending account money that you put away this year.

 -In-home care, such as a nanny, babysitter (if there to cover for a parent who is at work versus recreational reasons)

-David As for the FSA, this is much easier to solve as just about anything that you can think of can be applied relating to medical needs.
-It may be band aids, transportation to an AA meeting, diapers, cold medicine, crutches, rogaine and even ear wax removal.
+As for the FSA, this is much easier to solve as just about anything that you can think of can be applied relating to medical needs.
+It may be band aids, transportation to an AA meeting, diapers, cold medicine, crutches, Rogaine and even ear wax removal.